 In the movie The Next Voice You Hear…, a mysterious voice interrupts the normal broadcast on the radio, claiming to be God.
 This happens in Los Angeles every night at 8:30 for six straight days.
 People also hear the voice all over the world in whatever language they speak.
 Of course, it is a little more convenient for people in Los Angeles to listen to the broadcast, whereas for people in the other parts of the world, not so much.
 Those in London must have had to get their butts out of bed at 4:30 in the morning if they wanted to hear what God had to say.
 Those of us watching the movie don’t get to hear what God says at all.
 We only hear what others say he said.
-In fact, as the movie goes on with these God broadcast, it becomes almost laughable the way they figure out ways to keep us from hearing God’s voice.
+But that’s all right.
+I’ve only heard what others say God said for years.

 The effect that God’s voice on the radio has on people is mainly illustrated by the Smith family.
 That would be Joe Smith (James Whitmore), his wife Mary (Nancy Davis), their son Johnny, and Aunt Ethel, who visits occasionally to help out because Mary is about to have a baby.
 Of course, “Joe” suggests the name “Joseph,” so I guess we are supposed to see some connection with the parents of Jesus, but I have no idea why.